devarshipancholi/R-Project-Competition-WINNERS/README.md

 # R-Student-Outcome-Prediction
-Kaggle style modeling competition where our team stood first in the class.
 7 different datasets were provided across which there were important information about Student's performance across the Semester.
 First, we joined those 7 different datasets using MySQL.
 We got a resultant dataset of about 500,000 instances.
 After performing Exploratory Data Analysis we dug deep into the analysis of the given data using RStudio.